Find Affordable College Courses

 246 Yearly Graduations

 The 7th most popular school in the country for conservation majors who are seeking their bachelor's degree is University of Vermont.
 Each year, around 13,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,392 per year, while in-state graduate students, on average, pay $12,294 per year.
-The conservation program at University of Vermont awarded 246 bachelor's degrees during the 2020-2021 school year.
-About 73% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $16,280 per year, while in-state graduate students, on average, pay $12,204 per year.
+During the most recent year for which we have data, 246 people received their bachelor's degree in conservation from UVM.
+About 70% of this group were women, and 6% were students from an underrepresented racial-ethnic group.
+University of Vermont conservation graduates who receive their bachelor's degree go on to jobs earning a median salary of $34,020.

 #8